-Influencer marketing is a powerful tool in politics because it allows politicians to reach voters on social media platforms that they spend hours on daily.
+Influencer marketing is a powerful tool in politics because it allows politicians to reach voters on social media platforms they spend hours on daily.
 What does this mean for the future of influencer marketing?

 Influencer Marketing in Politics